 - Increased monitoring is typically necessary after an epidural and each top-up of medication.

-- There is a very small risk that nerves will be damaged by the epidural, causing leg numbness or tingling.
+- There is a very small risk that the epidural can cause nerve damage, leading to leg numbness or tingling.
 In the rare instance that damage occurs, side effects are typically temporary.
 Permanent side effects occur in only one of approximately 24,000 epidurals.

-As the medication in the epidural relaxes pain sensations from the uterus and abdominal muscles, the sensation to push may be diminished.
-This does not necessarily increase the chance that a cesarean may be needed.
+As the medication in the epidural relaxes pain sensations from the uterus and abdominal muscles, the sensation to push may diminish.
+This does not necessarily increase the possible need of a cesarean.
 Your provider and you will discuss management of your options as your needs arise.